At the VA Salisbury Healthcare System, we are dedicated to improving the lives of our Veterans and their families.

 W.G.
 (Bill) Hefner VA Medical Center provides a full range of services, with state-of-the-art technology as well as education and research.
 Our medical center has affiliations with the Wake Forest University School of Medicine/Baptist Medical Center and the Edward Via Virginia College of Osteopathic Medicine at Virginia Tech University.

-We offer residency training in many major medical, mental health, and subspecialties, including psychiatry, primary care, ophthalmology, infectious diseases, dermatology, otolaryngology, urology, and general surgery.
+We offer residency training in many major medical, mental health, and subspecialties, including psychiatry, pharmacy, primary care, ophthalmology, infectious diseases, dermatology, otolaryngology, urology, and general surgery.
 We also provide associated health training in nursing and psychology.

 Overall, we have 78 affiliations with colleges and universities.
 We’re proud of our partnerships with top institutions and organizations that support the educational mission of the VA.